navahc09/DaveAI/README.md

 2) Modify the temperature etc, and prompts according to your liking.
 3) Run UI.py

 Keep note that the program does lag a little when the audio button is clicked (in GUI) due to advancements in aforementioned libraries and the LLM itself.
-Try to converse as much as possible on text.
+Try to converse on text as much as possible.